bzurkowski/boil/README.rst

 - **Burden of bootstrapping tools**

   Separate app generator for Ansible, Django, Rails, etc..
 Their advantage is greater flexibility and extended functionality, but it is not always what you need.
 Switching between one and the other may be troublesome considering the variety of APIs and different configuration options for each tool.

-Boil's mission is to build a centralized, pluggable and community-driver repository of project templates for various technologies, managed via single API.

 Installation
 ------------